Find out more about our School Council members below:

 Outside work Alison is married with two children and is secretary of the PCC at All Saints Minstead and a committee member of Minstead Community Shop.

-The chairman of the school council may be contacted either by letter addressed to the school or by email.
+The chair of the School Council may be contacted either by letter addressed to the school or by email.